Last updated: 2 May 2026

 Common questions

 Yes.
-A 4kW solar system generates enough electricity for approximately 8,000-10,000 miles of driving per year at zero cost.
-Smart chargers like the myenergi Zappi automatically use surplus solar energy for EV charging.
+A 4kW solar system can generate enough electricity for thousands of miles of EV driving per year.
+Smart chargers like the myenergi Zappi can prioritise surplus solar energy for charging.

 For the average UK driver (7,400 miles/year), 8-10 panels (a 3kW system) generates enough electricity to cover your driving.
 For 15,000 miles/year, you'd need 12-14 panels (4.5-5kW).